-Many parents and professionals working with children, look for theories, tools, techniques, insight and information that helps them support the development of children and young people.
-This support will hopefully enable the children to reach their full potential and learn how to establish long term relationships and build towards an independent future.
+Many parents and professionals working with children will look for theories, tools, techniques, insight and information to help them support the development of children and young people.
+This support will hopefully enable the children to reach their full potential and learn how to establish long-term relationships and build towards a more independent future.

-But children do not come with a step by step guide or manual, so the growth of parental coaching shows the importance parents are giving to better understand how to build their families and support an education system that best suits their hopes and parenting goals.
+But children do not come with a step-by-step guide or manual, so the growth of parental coaching shows the importance parents are giving to better understand how to build their family and support an education system that best suits their hopes and parenting goals.

 Coaching to help find a solution

 We know adolescence can be a driving force of change and result in a turbulent time for a young person, but also for the people around them.
 Confronted with their changing child, many parents can feel lost or disoriented.
 Many will recognize this can be a difficult time, and want to fully support their child and family through this process, but may fear they will overlook an underlying problem.
 This may also drive them to seek guidance from a coach or therapist.

 If approached by a parent or guardian looking for support to develop positive parenting techniques, it is important to first clarify if the focus of the coaching will be towards the young person or the parent.
 Parents and guardians can often seek professional help for themselves if they are questioning their parenting style or if they are starting to experience conflict within the home.